What You Need to Remember

 Answers on Job Search Tactics

-It’s not pushy; it’s just good business sense.
+Contacting the hiring manager directly is good business sense, not pushiness.
 HR staff are there to check boxes; the Hiring Manager is a leader who is losing money every day the job stays open.
-When you contact them directly, you aren't breaking rules—you are showing you understand how important and urgent their problem is.
+When you contact them directly, you aren’t breaking rules.
+You are showing you understand how important and urgent their problem is.
 If a manager gets annoyed by a candidate showing drive and a focus on results, they are probably not a good leader.
 Move on.
 You are looking for a partner who values speed, not a boss who needs to give you permission.

-You can't.
-If you only have three applications out, you don't have a job search process—you have a small project.
-You can't fix a system if you don't have enough results to see a pattern.
-In that case, your only problem is that you aren't applying enough.
+You need at least 15 to 20 active leads before you can see where the process is failing.
+If you only have three applications out, you don’t have a job search process — you have a small project.
+You can’t fix a system without enough results to see a pattern.
 Stop focusing too much on your resume and start sending out more applications.
-You need at least 15 to 20 active leads before you can really see where the process is failing.
-Don't blame the "market" until you have enough data to prove it's the problem.
+Don’t blame the "market" until you have enough data to prove it’s the problem.

 Change How You See Your Career